This is the 29th post of a 50 article series for new marketers at B2B startups.

 - Content that drives upsells of new products or services

-Each of these are an important part of the customer marketing mix.
-Let’s breakdown each:
+Each of these is an important part of the customer marketing mix.
+Let’s break them down:

-This may be very similar content that is used for inbound marketing to attract targets, convert them to leads and then turn those leads into customers.
-Everyone who matches our target persona is likely interested in the top of funnel content we create.
+This may be very similar to the content used for inbound marketing to attract targets, convert them to leads and then turn those leads into customers.
+Everyone who matches your target persona is likely interested in your top of funnel content.

 For example, in my business selling mobile apps to gym operators, content about technology for gyms is relevant to my prospects and customers.
 This makes it easy to share the same content with both.

 Most products require some training, and likely have a set of best practices that if used, make the product work really well.
 The marketing team should partner with customer success to deliver content that educates customers on those best practices, and nurtures them after purchase.
 This process ensures you don’t end up with a “shelf product,” that is, a product that the customer purchases but doesn’t end up using.